vplauzon/funk/documentation/design/ruleExpension.md

 An expression can be a function definition, for instance:

 ```
-def f(a, b, c=12, d=a+b)
+let f(a, b, c, d);
 ```

 A function definition is simply the name of the function and the list of parameters.
-Parameters can have a default value with the constraint that a parameter without a default value cannot appear after one with a default value.